BobKerns/back-propagation/README.md

 Layers are labeled and tagged with the activation function used in the layer

 Nodes and edges are color-coded to reflect their values and weights, respectively.
 Blue is the most negative, red the most positive, passing through light grey at zero.

+Networks are callable.
+The result is a generator, that on every call to `next()`, produces a new diagram for each step of the forward propagation.
+The value yielded is the label from the diagram, util the output stage is reached.
+The result from the output will be packaged as a tuple.